IdentityPython/pysaml2/docs/howto/config.rst

 acquired by some secure out-of-band method before being placed on the local file system.

+When the parameter *check_validity* is set to False metadata that have expired will be accepted as valid.

-When using MDQ or remote, the paramenter *disable_ssl_certificate_validation* prevents that the validity of ssl certificate involved in the https connection will be verified. *check_validity* to False accept as valid the metadata that has expired.
+When the paramenter *disable_ssl_certificate_validation* is set to True the validity of ssl certificate will be skipped.

 When using MDQ, the `freshness_period` option can be set to define a period for which the metadata fetched from the the MDQ server are considered fresh.
 After